dengy0111/Cyc-Attack/README.md

-he complete project, along with detailed descriptions, will be released very soon.
+The complete project, along with detailed descriptions, will be released very soon.